 The last few hours of daylight hold the possibility to tick even more animals off the list with another 4x4 safari.
 Head out again with your ranger to view the bush in the afternoon as the lazy local animals settle in for the evening.
 You’ll get the opportunity to enjoy the landscape with some sundowners, the perfect way to soak in the safari feeling.
 At the end of your full day in the bush, there’s nothing better than the smells of a “braai” (a quintessentially South African BBQ) wafting through the air and the sound of the crackling fire, beckoning you into a state of ultimate relaxation.

 Another morning in the bush means another opportunity to wake up with the animals and catch a glimpse of them from your panoramic suite in the comfort of your king-size bed.
 After breakfast, you’ll depart Gondwana with cameras and hearts full.
-Make sure to save some space for a few more snaps, because the views from the top of the Outeniqua pass are not to be missed!
+Make sure to save some space for a few more snaps, because the views along your route back are not to be missed!
 Before you leave the Garden Route, you’ll get to pay homage to the spectacular scenery with a stop at Jakkalsvlei Private Cellar where innovative wine pairings await in the most enchanting setting.
-With palates pleased, you’ll then head up the Outeniqua pass, through the lush green forests of the Garden Route and watch as the landscape changes before your eyes as you reach the Karoo town of Oudtshoorn.
+With palates pleased, you’ll then head on through the lush green surrounds of the Garden Route and watch as the landscape changes before your eyes.

 This begins your journey back to the Mother City along the world famous Route 62 - the longest wine route in the world!
 Wind along the expanse of country road, passing wine farms on either side, enjoying the unique Klein Karoo landscape.
 By the time the distinct silhouette of Table Mountain ushers you back to Cape Town, your senses will be in seventh heaven, an immaculate backdrop to end off your trip on a high note.